Covariance Matrix Estimation for High-Throughput Biomedical Data with Interconnected Communities: Methodology

 where $\bm{\Sigma}_{kk'} \in \mathbb{R} ^ {p_k \times p_{k'}}\ (k, k' = 1, \ldots, K)$.
 Second, following~\eqref{Eq:partition}, we specify the diagonal submatrix $\bm{\Sigma}_{kk} \coloneqq a_{kk} \textbf{I}_{p_k} + b_{kk} \textbf{J}_{p_k}$ for every $k$ and the off-diagonal submatrix $\bm{\Sigma}_{kk'} \coloneqq b_{kk'} \textbf{1}_{p_{k} \times p_{k'}}$ with $b_{kk'} = b_{k'k}$ for every $k \neq k'$, where $\textbf{I}_{s}$, $\textbf{J}_{s}$, and $\textbf{1}_{r \times s}$ are an $s$ by $s$ identity matrix, an $s$ by $s$ all-one matrix, and an $r$ by $s$ all-one matrix, respectively.
 Using $K < p_1 + \cdots + p_K = p$, we can represent a large covariance matrix $\bm{\Sigma}$ by a smaller diagonal matrix $\textbf{A} \coloneqq \operatorname{diag}(a_{11}, \ldots, a_{KK})$, a smaller symmetric matrix $\textbf{B} \coloneqq (b_{kk'})$ with $b_{kk'} = b_{k'k}$ for every $k \neq k'$, and a known vector $\bm{p}$:

 In this paper, we say that the pattern in~\eqref{Eq:nsigma} is the \emph{uniform-block structure}.
 If a matrix has the structure in~\eqref{Eq:nsigma}, it is called a \emph{uniform-block matrix}.
 This covariance parameterization strategy for $\bm{\Sigma}_{kk}$ and $\bm{\Sigma}_{kk'}$ has been widely employed in the field of statistics.
-For example, the generalized estimation equations where the working correlation structure has a compound symmetry as well as linear mixed-effects models with a random intercept both have this pattern.
+For example, it is utilized in the generalized estimation equations where the working correlation structure has a compound symmetry, as well as in linear mixed-effects models with a random intercept both have this pattern.
 In practice, this parameterization strategy can characterize the covariance knowledge well using a parsimonious model (as shown in Figure~\ref{Fig:data_instances}).
 In Section~\ref{Sec:numerical}, we demonstrate that the performance of this parameterization remains robust under misspecification and matrix perturbation.
-By building the parsimonious and effective covariance-matrix specification, we can develop reliable and accurate covariance-matrix estimations using a likelihood-based approach and achieve optimistic theoretical properties.
+By building the parsimonious and effective covariance-matrix specification, we can develop reliable and accurate covariance-matrix estimators using a likelihood-based approach, and these estimators can achieve optimistic theoretical properties.

 Notice that the partition-size vector $\bm{p}$ is assumed to be known throughout this article.
-In practice, it can be learned using a preliminary algorithm (e.g., a $K$-medoids clustering algorithm by \citet{Magwene2021} or a network detection algorithm by \citet{WuMaLiu2021}) before estimating the covariance matrix.
+In practice, it can be learned using a preliminary algorithm (e.g., a $K$-medoids clustering algorithm by \citet{LeiRinaldo2015} or a network detection algorithm by \citet{WuMaLiu2021}) before estimating the covariance matrix.
 Alternatively, given the heatmap, community sizes can be consistently estimated using a least-square approach \citep{BraultDelattreLebarbier2017}.
 Also, the above definition of a uniform-block matrix does not guarantee its positive definiteness in general.
 Thus, additional constraints should be imposed on the uniform-block matrix $\bm{\Sigma}(\textbf{A}, \textbf{B}, \bm{p})$ in~\eqref{Eq:nsigma} to ensure that it is a valid covariance matrix.
 We defer the discussion of these constraints to the next section.